How to Frame a Watercolor Painting — Archival Framing, Museum Glass & Acid-Free Matting (2026)

 Three physical facts govern everything that follows.

-For large paintings or pieces that will be shipped after framing, UV-filtering acrylic (sometimes sold as Plexiglass or under brand names like Tru Vue Optium) is worth considering.
-It is lighter than glass and shatter-resistant.
-The optical quality of good acrylic is now very close to glass.
-The downside: acrylic scratches more easily and generates static, which can lift very soft or unfinished pastel surfaces.
-For properly fixed watercolor paper, it is fine.
+For large paintings or pieces that will be shipped after framing, UV-filtering conservation acrylic is worth considering: lighter than museum glass and shatter-resistant.
+The downside is that acrylic scratches more easily and generates static.

 Mounting — The Rule That Cannot Be Broken

-The frame rebate — the inner lip that holds all the layers together — needs to be deep enough to accommodate glass, mat, painting with hinges, and backing board without pressure.
-Tell your framer the materials before anything is cut.
+The frame rebate needs to be deep enough to hold conservation glass, mat board, the painting with its hinges, and archival backing board without pressure.
+Tell your framer the full material stack before anything is cut.
+Seal the back with kraft paper tape — a professional framer does this automatically.

 Where Not to Hang It